Mean-Field Learning for Storage Aggregation: Acknowledgments

 \subsection{Framework Overview}

 Fig.~\ref{fig:LearningFramework} summarizes the proposed learning framework.
-Guided by Proposition~\ref{prop1:MFConverge}, we first choose a convex, market-compatible surrogate to approximate the mean-field limit, consisting of a convex parameterized cost function \(\widehat{C}\) and a convex parameterized set \(\widehat{\mathcal{P}}\) for aggregated storage, as shown in green in the left panel of the figure and discussed in Section~\ref{subsec:framework:surrogate}.
+Guided by Proposition~\ref{prop1:MFConverge}, we first choose a convex, operation-compatible surrogate to approximate the mean-field limit, consisting of a convex parameterized cost function \(\widehat{C}\) and a convex parameterized set \(\widehat{\mathcal{P}}\) for aggregated storage, as shown in green in the left panel of the figure and discussed in Section~\ref{subsec:framework:surrogate}.
 Guided by Proposition~\ref{prop3:MFConsistence}, we use device-level historical response data to construct mean-field price--response pairs, as shown at the top of the figure.
 Using the surrogate structure and the historical data as inputs, and building on Proposition~\ref{prop2:DistanceBound}, we formulate a parameter identification problem that minimizes the discrepancy between the surrogate-based mean-field responses and the observed historical mean-field responses over the dataset, as illustrated in the central black box and discussed in Section~\ref{subsec:framework_problem}.
 We solve this problem using a gradient-based algorithm, as shown in the central dashed gray box and discussed in Section~\ref{subsec:framework_solution}.
-The identified surrogate model then enables storage aggregators to submit bids that are compatible with power system operations and wholesale market clearing.
+The resulting surrogate model enables storage aggregators to participate in power system operations using a learned aggregate-level representation.